hbrawnak/chat-app/README.md

 Installation:

 Docker should be pre-installed.
-Unzip the chat-app.zip and move inside the folder.
+Clone the chat-app repository and move inside the folder.

 ~~~~
 Step 1: Create an environment file (.env) from .env.test